The Globe, together with Gwalia and Manchester House are 'economy buildings' of the late 18th century.

 Another butcher, Butcher Eynon of St Clears knew Dylan who said he'd put him in a play.

 The play Was Under Milk Wood, and the character was Butcher Beynon.
-Bobby Gleed's nephew, Richard 'Dougie' Griffiths plays Butcher Beynon
+Bobby Gleed's nephew, Richard 'Dougie' Griffith plays Butcher Beynon

 when the Festival players put on Under Milk Wood.
 And local postman Adrian plays Willy Nilly Postman.